brusselsphp/brusselsphp.be/source/_meetups/2015-03-18-Brussels-php-march-meetup.md

         hour: 20:00
         content: The Big 'Why equal doesn't equal' Quiz
         link: http://www.meetup.com/Brussels-PHP-Meetup/events/220702996/
+        abstract: >
+            We all compare data on nearly every other line in our code, be it input validation, an if-statement, a switch or determining what to display and how.
+            So of course we are all experts on how to do these comparisons….
+Or are we?
+        joindin: 14261
     -
         hour: 21:30
         content: Closing and migration to the closest bar for the most motivated